JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 1.  **Download the Release:**
     * Go to the [Releases page](https://github.com/JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/releases) of this repository.
-    * Download the latest release ZIP file of the Full Files version.
-It should contain `whisperAPI.py` and the After Effects script.
+    * Download the `whisperAPI.py` from the repository files.
 2.  **Set up a Python Environment (Recommended):**
     * Ensure you have Python installed (version < 3.13).
     * It's highly recommended to use a virtual environment: